keng404/nextflow-to-icav2-config/README.md

 Once you modify this file, you can use ```--template-json``` and specify this file to create the CLI you can use to launch your pipeline.

+If you have a previously successful analysis with your pipeline, you may find this approach more useful.
+ - Relaunch pipeline analysis [here](https://github.com/keng404/bssh_parallel_transfer/blob/master/relaunch_pipeline.py)  and [here](https://github.com/keng404/bssh_parallel_transfer/blob/master/requeue.md).

 # Creating your	own tests/pipeline runs	via the	CLI
 Where possible, these scripts search for config files that refer to a test (i.e. test.config,test_full.config,test*config) and creates a boolean parameter ```params.ica_smoke_test``` that can be toggled on/off as a sanity check that the pipeline works as intended.
 By default, this parameter is set to ```false```.